cdcavell/Building-AI-Chatbots-in-.NET-Core-A-Developers-Practical-Guide/DEVELOPMENT-ISSUES.md

-﻿# 🛠️ Common Issues During Development
+﻿# 🛠️ Issues Encountered During Development
-### This file covers common issues that developers may encounter during the development and deployment of the .NET Core MVC application.
+### This file covers issues that were encountered during the development and deployment of the .NET Core MVC application.
 The issues are categorized based on the development environment, application configuration, and deployment settings.

 <hr />